-March 31, 2016 versus December 31, 2015
+June 30, 2016 versus December 31, 2015

-- Net capital assets increased at March 31, 2016 by \$530, or 0.9%.
-This increase is attributable to net increases in construction work-in-progress of \$442, infrastructure for \$250, other capital assets of \$150, buses for \$127, buildings and structures for \$107, passenger cars and locomotives for \$40.
-Those increases were offset by a net increase in accumulated depreciation of \$586.
+- Net capital assets increased at June 30, 2016 by \$1,335 or 2.2%.
+This increase is attributable to net increases in other capital assets of \$954, construction work-in-progress of \$824, infrastructure for \$312, buses for \$198, buildings and structures for \$180, passenger cars and locomotives for \$76, and land for \$2.
+Those increases were offset by a net increase in accumulated depreciation of \$1,211.
 Some of the more significant projects contributing to the net increase included: - Continued progress on the East Side Access, Second Avenue Subway and Number 7 Extension Project. - Infrastructure work including: - Repairs and improvements continued at three facilities, namely Robert F. Kennedy Bridge, the Bronx-Whitestone Bridge, and the Verrazano-Narrows Bridge; - o Subway customer information and station accessibility improvements; and - Ventilation system upgraded and installed at various facilities.

 - Continued improvements made to the East River Tunnel Fire and Life Safety project for 1st Avenue, Long Island City and construction of three Montauk bridges. - Continued passenger station rehabilitations for Penn Station and East Side Access Passenger station.
 Various signal and communication projects incurred by the MTA New York City Transit.
-Rehabilitation of 70 stations, provision of full Americans with Disability Act (ADA) accessibility at stations, replacement of escalators at various stations. - Other assets increased by \$2,554, or 27.9%.
-The major items contributing to this change include: - An increase in investments of \$830, or 13.1%, derived from: - An increase in restricted investments of \$1,047, due primarily to higher debt service funds and an increase in proceeds from the issuances of Transportation Revenue Bonds and Bond Anticipation Notes in the first quarter of 2016. - An increase in capital lease related investments of \$3 as per the capital lease debt service schedule. - A decrease in unrestricted investments of \$220, due to the use of funds for capital projects. - An increase in current and non-current net receivables of \$1,828, or 113.3%, derived mainly from: - An increase in due from State and regional mass transit taxes of \$1,681 due to the approval of the New York State 2016-2017 budget in March 2016. - An increase in other State and local assistance of \$190. - An increase in Station maintenance of \$40. - A decrease in Federal and State Governments for capital projects of \$15. - A decrease in other various receivables of \$68 mainly due to the receipt of reinsurance recoveries related to Tropical Storm Sandy of \$47. - A decrease in other current and non-current assets of \$104, or 8.6%, derived from: - A decrease in cash of \$109 from net cash flow activities. - An increase in various other assets of \$5.
+Rehabilitation of 70 stations, provision of full Americans with Disability Act (ADA) accessibility at stations, replacement of escalators at various stations. - Other assets increased by \$2,141 or 23.4%.
+The major items contributing to this change include: - An increase in investments of \$766, or 12.1%, derived from: - O An increase in restricted investments of \$1,118, due primarily to higher debt service funds and an increase in unspent proceeds from the issuances of Transportation Revenue Bonds and Bond Anticipation Notes in the first half of 2016. - O An increase in capital lease related investments of \$6 as per the capital lease debt service schedule. - o A decrease in unrestricted investments of \$358, due to the use of funds for capital projects. - An increase in current and non-current net receivables of \$1,482, or 91.8%, derived mainly from: - o An increase in due from State and regional mass transit taxes of \$1,340 due to the approval of the New York State 2016-2017 budget in March 2016. - o An increase in other State and local assistance of \$177. - o An increase in Station maintenance of \$81. - o An increase in Federal and State grants for capital projects of \$40. - o A decrease in other various receivables of \$156 mainly due to the receipt of reinsurance recoveries related to Tropical Storm Sandy. - A decrease in other current and non-current assets of \$107, or 8.8%, derived from: - A decrease in cash of \$137 from net cash flow activities. - o A decrease in various other assets of \$2. - o An increase in materials and supplies of \$17 due largely to MTA New York City Transit for maintenance material requirements for vehicles and facilities. - o An increase in prepaid expenses and other current assets of \$15 primarily due to prepayment of insurance premiums.

-Deferred outflows of resources increased by \$319, or 14.9% due to a change in the fair market value of derivative instruments of \$89, an increase in the loss on debt refunding of \$238, offset by a decrease of \$8 related to pensions.
+Deferred outflows of resources increased by \$467, or 21.8% primarily due to a \$113 increase in the fair value of derivative instruments.
+In addition, deferred outflows for unamortized losses on refundings increased by \$308 and deferred outflows related to pension increased by \$46.

-Total Liabilities and Deferred Inflows of Resources, Distinguishing Between Current Liabilities, Non-Current Liabilities and Deferred Inflows of Resources
+Total Liabilities and Deferred Inflows of Resources, Distinguishing Between Current Liabilities, Non-Current Liabilities and Deferred Inflows of Resources.